EK-Seong/EK-Seong.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently in progress of the Ph.D program at the Department of Economics, Seoul National University.
+I am Eunkyu Seong (“Un-kyoo Sung”; 성은규, 成恩圭), a Ph.D. candidate in Economics at Seoul National University.
+My research interests lie in econometrics, with a particular focus on weak-instrument robust inference methods and their applications to local projection IV estimation in macroeconomic settings.

 **Research Interests**

-My main research interest is estimation and inference for causal parameters, identified by instrumental variables.

-**Education**

-B.Ec., Chungnam National University, 2015—2021.

-**Presentations**
+- Econometrics
+- Weak-instrument robust inference
+- Local projection IV
+- Dynamic causal effects

+**Presentations and Talks**
 - **2025**

-  - The Korean Economic Association 2025 Economics Joint Conference, February
+  - Workshop on Recent Advances in Econometrics, Seoul National University, Korea (scheduled)
+  - Invited Seminar, University of Sydney, Australia <a href="https://sites.google.com/view/econometricsusyd/home" target="_blank">link<\a>
-  - The 19th International Symposium on Econometric Theory and Applications, June
+  - The 19th International Symposium on Econometric Theory and Applications, University of Macau, Macau <a href="https://fba.um.edu.mo/seta2025/" target="_blank">link<\a>
+  - The Korean Economic Association Joint Conference 2025, Hannam University, Korea

+-  **2024**
+   - Econometrics Workshop, Seoul National University, Korea